Skate (song)

 "Skate" is a song by American superduo Silk Sonic, which consists of Bruno Mars and Anderson .Paak.
 It was released on July 30, 2021, by Aftermath Entertainment and Atlantic Records as the second single from their debut studio album An Evening with Silk Sonic (2021).
-The song was written by the artists alongside James Fauntleroy, Domi & JD Beck, and D'Mile, who produced it with Mars.
+The song was written by the artists alongside James Fauntleroy, Domi & JD Beck, and Dernst "D'Mile" Emile II, who produced it with Mars.
 An R&B, disco, and funk song, it was inspired by music from the 1970s disco period.
 The song's lyrics discuss roller skating and include an invitation to a dance floor.

 "Skate" was well received by music critics, some of whom praised the retro 1970s sound and found it to be perfect for the summer.
-The song charted moderately in several countries; in the US, it reached number 14 on the Billboard Hot 100 and number four on the Hot R&B/Hip-Hop Songs chart.
-Elsewhere, the song peaked at number 12 in New Zealand and number one in Israel.
-It also entered the top 20 in Canada and the Flanders region of Belgium.
-It was certified gold by Music Canada (MC).
+The song charted moderately in several countries; in North America, it reached number 14 on the Billboard Hot 100 and the top 20 in Canada.
+Elsewhere, the song topped the charts in Israel, peaked at number 12 in New Zealand and it also entered the top 20 Flanders region of Belgium.
 The accompanying music video was directed by Florent Dechard, Mars, and co-directed by Philippe Tayag, being released along with the song.
-It depicts Mars and .Paak performing the song outdoors in a tropical location as several women roller-stake around them.
-Mars and .Paak performed the song during their concert residency An Evening with Silk Sonic at Park MGM (2022).
+It depicts Mars and .Paak performing the song outdoors in a tropical location as several women roller-skate around them.
+Silk Sonic performed the song during their concert residency An Evening with Silk Sonic at Park MGM (2022).